4 things I missed during the Society for Neuroscience virtual conference…or did I?

 2020 marked the start of our virtual lives.
 During the height of the pandemic, many companies and organizations had to transform their already planned international conferences and meetings into digital events.

 Digital events amplify the scientific exchange across the globe.
-They provide scientists at all career stages and of all disciplines with the opportunity to showcase their studies and to connect with top scientists without the fear of approaching them in person and present their results in a s
+They provide scientists at all career stages and of all disciplines with the opportunity to showcase their studies and to connect with top scientists without the fear of approaching them in person and present their results in a stage-fright-free mode.

 The first virtual event